visualDust/gavin.gong.host/blog/2024-02-18-get-started-with-cuda-programming/index.md

 ```

 :::success
 The version of your `nvcc` compiler could vary from different environment you are using.
-Don't worry if your GPU is old, this tutorial should work on most microarchitecture of NVIDIA GPUs, even for GPUs with Kepler microarchitecture such as GTX 780.
+Don't worry if your GPU is old, this tutorial should work on most microarchitecture of NVIDIA GPUs, even date back to Pascal GPUs.
 :::

 Besides, you should know the basics and fundamental knowledge about C/C++ programming.